solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.discovery.v1alpha2.traffic_target.md

 <a name="discovery.mesh.gloo.solo.io.TrafficTargetStatus.AppliedTrafficPolicy"></a>

 ### TrafficTargetStatus.AppliedTrafficPolicy
-Represents a TrafficPolicy that has been applied to the TrafficTarget.
+Describes a [TrafficPolicy]({{< versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1alpha2.traffic_policy" >}}) that applies to the TrafficTarget.
 If an existing TrafficPolicy becomes invalid, the last valid applied TrafficPolicy will be used.

 | Field | Type | Label | Description |